great-expectations/great_expectations/docs/docusaurus/docs/guides/connecting_to_your_data/fluent/filesystem/how_to_connect_to_one_or_more_files_using_pandas.md

 A Filesystem Datasource can be created with two pieces of information:
 - `name`: The name by which the Datasource will be referenced in the future
-- `base_path`: The path to the folder containing the files the Datasource will be used to connect to
+- `base_directory`: The path to the folder containing the files the Datasource will be used to connect to

 In our example, we will define these in advance by storing them in the Python variables `datasource_name` and `path_to_folder_containing_csv_files`: